When your last name is Frankenstein and it’s Halloween

 “There were times when people would jokingly ask me, “Are you related to Dracula?’”
 Jeff Frankenstein said.
 “I still find it funny.
 At times, it does get pretty old, but I don’t take it personally.”

-Daniel Frankenstein, of New York City, enjoys joking around with people about his name.
+Daniel Frankenstein of New York City enjoys joking around with people about his name.
 The co-founder and partner of the venture fund Janvest Capital Partners introduces himself as “Daniel Frankenstein, like the monster.”
-He ran for student government in college at the University of California-Berkeley with the slogan “Vote Frankenstein.
+He ran for student government in college at the University of California at Berkeley with the slogan “Vote Frankenstein.
 He’s not a monster.”
 It turned out to be a winning slogan.

 When he was a kid, his family got a lot of “Is this the house of Frankenstein?” calls around Halloween.